 Minnesota Hockey’s priorities continue to be Growth, Player Development and Safety.
 Grow the Game by introducing children to the great sport and providing programs to keep them playing into adulthood.
 Maximize Player Development by providing age appropriate training so they will learn to love the game and achieve their goals.
 Enhance Safety by providing the safest possible environment both on and off the ice.
 On the ice, by teaching players correct technique and enforcing rules to discourage dangerous play.
 Off the ice, by protecting players from abuse and misconduct through the full implementation of the SafeSport program.

 I would encourage parents, as a part of Minnesota Hockey, to help us accomplish our priorities by:

 Minnesota Hockey and its affiliate associations provide everyone the opportunity to experience the great game of ice hockey, from four year-olds to the adult player, the recreational player to the elite player, as well as athletes with disabilities.
 Hockey is indeed for everyone.

 Again, I wish to thank our volunteers who make it possible for Minnesota Hockey to be the premier development model in the USA and the mothers and fathers who support their hockey players to enjoy our game to the fullest.

-Best wishes for a great 2012 - 2013 season and have FUN!
+Best wishes for the 2013-14 season and most importantly, have FUN!

 See you at the rink,